oktadev/universal-logout-spec/index.md

 }
 ```

-or by their user identifier within the application:
+User identifier within the app:

 ```
 {